zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 to the addressee IP/Port, with a sendback which should uniquely identify the TCP client to the TCP server.
 The sendback should be at most 46 bytes.

-If the addressee port is <1024, or if the addressee IP address is not publically routable, the packet should be ignored.
-This is to reduce the potential for abuse.
+An implementation may want to consider sanity-checking the addressee IP/Port to reduce the potential for abuse, e.g. rejecting reserved ports and non-publically-routable addresses.
+However, this is pointless for servers which continue to implement the Onion Packet (0x08) request, which already allows clients to cause the server to send packets to arbitrary IP/Ports.

 Note that TCP servers running older versions of toxcore will close the connection to the client on receiving this packet.
-TODO: probably we should deal with this by adding versioning in the TCP relay handshake.

 #### TCP Forwarding
 | Length   | Type      | Contents       |